 On August 27, 2014, the Company entered into a credit facility with MidCap Financial Trust, Flexpoint MCLS SPV LLC and Square 1 Bank, which was subsequently amended in March and December 2015 (as amended, the "Credit Facility").
 The Credit Facility provided for initial borrowings of \$5.0 million under a term loan ("Term Loan A") and additional borrowings of up to \$20.0 million under other term loans, for a maximum of \$25.0 million.
-On August 27, 2014, the Company received proceeds of \$5.0 million from the issuance of promissory notes under Term Loan A. On March 31, 2015, the Company received proceeds of \$5.0 million from the issuance of promissory notes under Term Loan B").
+On August 27, 2014, the Company received proceeds of \$5.0 million from the issuance of promissory notes under Term Loan A. On March 31, 2015, the Company received proceeds of \$5.0 million from the issuance of promissory notes under another term loan ("Term Loan B").
 The remaining amounts available for borrowing under this arrangement expired unused as of July 31, 2015, leaving total borrowings under the Credit Facility at \$10.0 million.
 All amounts outstanding under the Credit Facility are due on October 1, 2018 and are collateralized by substantially all of the Company's personal property, other than its intellectual property.

 Interest-only payments were due monthly on amounts outstanding under the Credit Facility until September 1, 2015 and, thereafter, interest and principal payments are due in 36 equal monthly installments from October 1, 2015 through September 1, 2018.
 Amounts due under the Credit Facility bear interest at an annual rate of 7.49%.
 In addition, a final payment equal to 3.48% of any amounts drawn under the Credit Facility is due upon the earlier of the maturity date, acceleration of the term loans or prepayment of all or part of the term loans.
-The final payment is being accrued as additional interest expense using the effective-interest method from the date of issuance through the maturity date, and is recorded within other long-term liabilities.
-In the event of prepayment, the

-Company is obligated to pay 1% to 3% of the amount of the outstanding principal depending upon the timing of the prepayment.
-The effective interest rate as of March 31, 2017 was 11.2%.
+The final payment is being accrued as additional interest expense using the effective-interest method from the date of issuance through the maturity date, and is recorded within other current liabilities.
+In the event of prepayment, the Company is obligated to pay 1% to 3% of the amount of the outstanding principal depending upon the timing of the prepayment.
+The effective interest rate as of September 30, 2017 was 11.2%.

-In conjunction with Term Loan A, the Company issued warrants (the "2014 Warrants") to purchase 157,844 shares of series B convertible preferred stock at an exercise price of \$0.9503 per share to the lenders.
-In conjunction with Term Loan B, the Company issued warrants (the "2015 Warrants") to purchase an additional 157,844 shares of series B convertible preferred stock at an exercise price of \$0.9503 per share to the lenders, which upon the closing of the Company's IPO in June 2015 were automatically converted into warrants to purchase an aggregate of 24,566 shares of Common Stock at an exercise price of \$12.2114 per share.
+In conjunction with Term Loan A, the Company issued warrants (the "2014 Warrants") to purchase 157,844 shares of series B convertible preferred stock.
+In conjunction with Term Loan B, the Company issued warrants (the "2015 Warrants") to purchase an additional 157,844 shares of series B convertible preferred stock.
+Upon the closing of the Company's initial public offering (the "IPO") in June 2015, the warrants to purchase shares of convertible preferred stock to the lenders were automatically converted into warrants to purchase an aggregate of 24,566 shares of Common Stock at an exercise price of \$12.2114 per share.
 The warrants were exercisable immediately and have seven-year lives.
-The warrants associated with Term Loan A were initially valued at \$0.1 million and the warrants associated with Term Loan B at \$0.1 million using the Black-Scholes option-pricing model.
-The Company recorded debt discounts of \$0.2 million in aggregate upon issuance of warrants, which is being accreted as interest expense using the effective-interest method over the remaining term of the loan.
+At issuance, the warrants were valued at \$0.2 million using the Black-Scholes option-pricing model.
+They were recorded as debt discounts of \$0.2 million and are being accreted as interest expense using the effective-interest method over the remaining term of the loans.